The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Introduction

-\paragraph{Compressed Gradient Methods and Error Compensation.} The convergence of (stochastic) gradient descent with compressed gradients has been studied in various communities, and results for unbiased compression (perturbations) can be tracked back to e.g.~\cite{Polyak1987:book}.
+\paragraph{Compressed gradient methods and error compensation.} Convergence aspects of (stochastic) gradient descent with compressed gradients have been studied in various communities, and results for unbiased compression (perturbations) can be traced back to e.g.~\cite{Polyak1987:book}.
 Jointly with the increase of the size of the deep learning models, the interest in gradient compression techniques has risen in the past years~\cite{Wen2017:terngrad,Alistarh2017:qsgd,Wangni2018:sparsification}.
-The convergence analyzes of these methods, see e.g.~\cite{Alistarh2017:qsgd}, typically give rates of the form $\smash{\cO \bigl(\frac{\omega \sigma^2}{\mu T}\bigr)}$ where $\omega \geq 1$ is a parameter that measures the additional noise introduced by the (unbiased) compression operators.
-Despite the practical success of these methods, the linear slowdown in $\omega$ makes them less attractive form a theoretical point of view.
+The convergence analysis of these methods, see e.g.~\cite{Alistarh2017:qsgd}, typically give rates of the form $\smash{\cO \bigl(\frac{\omega \sigma^2}{\mu T}\bigr)}$ where $\omega \geq 1$ is a parameter that measures the additional noise introduced by the (unbiased) compression operators.
+Despite the practical success of these methods, the linear slowdown in $\omega$ makes them less attractive from a theoretical point of view.

 A different type of methods use error-correction, or other error-compensation mechanisms.
 A method of this type was for instance developed for a particular application in~\cite{Seide2015:1bit,Strom2015:1bit}. \citet{Wu:2018error} analyze a method with error correction for quadratic functions, \citet{Stich2018:sparsified} provide an analysis for strongly convex functions and a large class of compression operators, including biased compressors.
-As a key result they show that the optimal $\smash{\cO \bigl(\frac{\sigma^2}{\mu T}\bigr)}$ convergence rate can be attained, without any slowdown as for the schemes without error compensation.
-These results were generalized in~\cite{Karimireddy2019:error} to non-smooth and non-convex functions.
+As a key result they show that the optimal $\smash{\cO \bigl(\frac{\sigma^2}{\mu T}\bigr)}$ convergence rate can be attained, with the same asymptotic rate as the schemes without error compensation.
+These results were extended in~\cite{Karimireddy2019:error} to non-smooth and non-convex functions.
 Here we analyze this method in a more general setting, for instance without the bounded gradient assumption.